wp-plugins/twitter-account-box/readme.txt

 1. Admin panel settings
 2. Twitter Account Box in action
-3. dev.twitter.com help #1
+3. Go to dev.twitter.com and click "Developers -> Documentation"
-4. dev.twitter.com help #2
+4. Click "Manage My Apps"
+5. Click "Create New App"
+6. Create Twitter App
+7. Go to "API-keys" page and click "Create Access Token"
+8. Get key, token and secrets

 == Frequently Asked Questions ==

 = How I get Twitter Consumer Key etc.? =

 You can get those from [Twitter Development-site](https://dev.twitter.com/).
-Sign in or create new account, after login click "My applications" (up right dropdown), click "Create New App" and complete the process.
+Sign in or create new account, after login click "Developers -> Documentation" (top left dropdown), click "Manage My Apps", on the next page click "Create New App" and complete the process.
 Then click "Create my access token"-button on "API Keys"-page (see screenshots).

 == Debug ==